 Just because bleach is out doesn't mean you don't already have something in your pantry that can effectively kill mold.
 That old bottle of vinegar in your cupboard is actually a powerful tool.
 White vinegar is a mild acid that is known to kill roughly 82 percent of mold species, and it can even help prevent mold outbreaks in the future.

 The reason why vinegar can kill mold while bleach cannot is because the vinegar has antifungal and antibacterial properties.
 The acetic acid that is present in vinegar has a decently strong pH of 2.5.
 Because of this strong pH level, vinegar is able to disrupt and stop the growth of mold, fungi, and other organisms.

 Keep in mind that while vinegar can kill mold, it’s not effective at reducing or killing every type.
 Only a home mold removal expert, like ServiceMaster Restore, will be able to effectively kill the mold and remove it from your property.
 We have the tools and expertise needed to prevent spread and ensure that your mold problem is removed effectively.

-How to Use Vinegar to Kill Mold in Your Home
+Can Vinegar Kill Mold in Your Home?

 Use vinegar to eradicate small outbreaks of mold by following these simple steps: